 - Advocating for, or encouraging, any of the above behaviour.

 - Sustained disruption of community events, including talks and presentations.

 - No weapons of any kind, alcohol, or drugs are allowed at Festival venues.

 If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a member of the crew, events team, or Festival team immediately.
 Crew and team members can be identified as they’ll usually be wearing branded t-shirts and/or official lanyards.

 Our crew and team will be happy to help participants contact venue security or local law enforcement, provide escorts, or otherwise assist those experiencing harassment to feel safe for the duration of any events or at the Festival.
 We value your attendance.

-Attending SWT events and the Festival
+Attending SWT events, the Festival and Tinkd sessions

-An individual or group may need a facility or consideration that would not normally be required by, or apply to, a majority of participants.
+An individual or group may need a facility or consideration that would not normally be required by, or apply to a majority of participants.
 SWT and our partners seeks to meet these needs wherever practicable, but can only do so if such requirements are notified sufficiently in advance to allow necessary arrangements to be made.
 In certain circumstances it may be that suitable arrangements cannot be made on the desired occasion and, in these cases, the notifier will be advised accordingly.
-Anyone with such requirements should contact the organising team to discuss and agree arrangements.
+Anyone with such requirements should contact the organising team or crew to discuss and agree arrangements.

 Festival and events personnel